 Instructor: Micah Johnson

-Bio: Micah is the operations manager for Solar Connection of Rochester, MN.
+Bio: Micah is the Vice President of Operations for Solar Connection of Rochester, MN.
 In business since 2010, Solar Connection installs solar energy systems for commercial, residential, and farm applications.
 Solar Connection is a licensed general contractor and NABCEP™ Certified for PV Installation.
 NABCEP is the National Board of Certified Energy Practitioners.

 201 8th St NW

 Rochester, MN 55901